TheSilvered/nest/docs/c_api/c_api-dyn_array.md

 **Description:**

-Copy the contents of an arry into another.
+Copy the contents of an array into another.

 The data of the source buffer is copied into a new block of memory, subsequent changes to the source will not modify the copy.